A little graphic up there under Barack Obama, who, by the way, called Republicans racists in New Hampshire yesterday, will have that audio sound bite.

 Maybe it just never was the pandemic that you predicted it to be.

-It's just it's classic.
+It's just, it's classic.

-It is a classic how the drive-by media and the consensus science community uh work together to keep everybody thinking that their lives will end tomorrow.
+It is a classic how the drive-by media and the consensus science community work together to keep everybody thinking that their lives will end tomorrow.

-Tony Blair, this is a story from the UK telegraph.
+Tony Blair, this is a story from the UK Telegraph.

-He set out a series of requirements that were now expected from ethnic minority groups if they wish to call themselves British.
+In a speech that overturned more than three decades of Labor Party support for the idea of multiculturalism, he set out a series of requirements that were now expected from ethnic minority groups if they wished to call themselves British.

 These included equality of respect, especially better treatment of women by Muslim men, allegiance to the rule of law, and a command of the English language.